wireapp/wire-server/src/understand/federation/roadmap.rst

 * message sending
 * visual UX for showing federation.
 * a way for on-premise (self-hosted) installations of wire to try out this implementation of federation by explicitly enabling it via configuration flags.
-* initially, Web and iOS will be supported
+* Android, Web and iOS will be supported
 * server2server discovery and authentication
 * a way to specify an allow list of backends to federate with